I am interviewing Nino to share his tips on how to get the best food in Barcelona or simply the most suitable restaurants depending on the occasion:

 NL- Unfortunately those places are not good at all for a nice dining experience.
 For sure there are plenty of options, mainly fast food, sandwiches and things like that.
 Ok for travelling but nothing special.

 WTA: Yes, that’s really true.
-If I can try to eat before going to this places I do!
+If I can try to eat before going to these places I do!
 One place I know is Mauri.
 It’s a traditional bakery since 1929, where you can enjoy a quick menu or find delicious pastries for an afternoon snack/tea time!

 It’s on Rambla Catalunya, near Diagonal metro station, just 15mn walk from Plaza Cataluña.